Evaluating the Implicit Midpoint Integrator for Riemannian Manifold Hamiltonian Monte Carlo: Background

 A numerical integrator cannot preserve all of the conserved quantities as the underlying ODE, but it may be able to conserve some simple ones.
 The following two results may be found in \citet{leimkuhler_reich_2005}. \begin{theorem} Let $z=(q, p)$.
 The generalized leapfrog integrator (\cref{alg:generalized-leapfrog}) with $\delta=0$ preserves any conserved quantity of the form $\mathfrak{G}(z) = q^\top\mathbf{A}p + \mathbf{b}^\top z$ where $\mathbf{A}\in\R^{m\times m}$ is a symmetric matrix and $\mathbf{b}\in\R^{2m}$. \end{theorem} \begin{theorem} Let $z=(q, p)$.
 The implicit midpoint integrator (\cref{alg:implicit-midpoint}) with $\delta=0$ preserves any conserved quantity of the form $\mathfrak{G}(z) = z^\top\mathbf{A}z + \mathbf{b}^\top z$ where $\mathbf{A}\in\R^{2m\times 2m}$ is a symmetric matrix and $\mathbf{b}\in\R^{2m}$. \end{theorem} Notice that \cref{thm:first-integral-implicit-midpoint} contains a strictly more general class of conserved quantity than \cref{thm:first-integral-generalized-leapfrog}.
 We come now to a hypothesis that would justify the consideration of the implicit midpoint integrator within the context of HMC.
 Before stating the hypothesis, we provide some initial motivation for how the implicit midpoint integrator performs in the presence of a quadratic Hamiltonian. \begin{proposition} Let $H(q, p)\equiv H(z) = z^\top \mathbf{A}z$ be a quadratic Hamiltonian.
 Then, {\it for any step-size}, the proposals generated by Hamiltonian Monte Carlo using the implicit midpoint integrator with $\delta=0$ will be accepted. \end{proposition} A proof is given in \cref{app:implicit-midpoint-quadratic-hamiltonian}.
 Note, however, that perfect conservation of the Hamiltonian energy does {\it not} imply that the implicit midpoint integrator is the exact solution of the Hamilton's equations of motion.
 Nevertheless, \Cref{prop:implicit-midpoint-quadratic-hamiltonian} suggests an important difference between the generalized leapfrog integrator and the implicit midpoint method in terms of their conservation properties.
-Although Bayesian posterior distributions are unlikely to be Gaussians, it is widely accepted that Gaussian approximations are useful.
+Although Bayesian posterior distributions are unlikely to be Gaussian, it is widely accepted that Gaussian approximations are useful.
 Such notions materialize, for example, in the central limit theorem and the Laplace approximation.
+We therefore speculate that the Gaussian case may be useful for providing intuition for the more general case we examine in our experimental results.
 Provided the posterior is approximately Gaussian, therefore, this leads us to the following hypothesis.

 {\bf Hypothesis.} The implicit midpoint algorithm will exhibit higher acceptance probabilities than the generalized leapfrog integrator for the same step-size.

 If true, and if the fixed point iterations required by the implicit midpoint procedure are not too burdensome relative to the generalized leapfrog integrator, then the higher acceptance rate may produce more favorable effective sample sizes for the Markov chain whose transitions are computed using the implicit midpoint algorithm.
 In this scenario, the implicit midpoint integrator may be worth consideration as an alternative to the generalized leapfrog integrator.